Documentation

 Knowledge base: verified facts for generation

-The knowledge base (Settings → "Knowledge base") holds the sources that generated briefs and articles rely on: site pages, links, and uploaded files.
-Facts for the content are taken from here, not invented: you index trusted brand materials once, and every article then draws on them.
+The knowledge base lives in the content studio — the "Knowledge base" tab next to "Drafts", "Published", and "Campaigns".
+It holds the verified sources that briefs and articles rely on: site pages, links, and uploaded files.
+Facts for the content come from here rather than being invented: you index your brand materials once, and every generation then draws on them.

 1/3